 - Submit the account opening forms along with the required documents specified by your broker.
 Your broker might ask for an updated KYC form if it is not already updated.
 Proof of identity and proof of address are one of the most important proofs that you need to submit.

 - The account opening form will also ask you to mention a nominee.
 A nominee is a person who will be in-charge of your account and its assets if some kind of mishap were to happen to you.

-- You’ll also come across the Depository Participant-Investor agreement, which contains details such as the charges you’ll incur while holding the demat account, the rules and regulations, terms and conditions, and also the duties of the broker and your rights as an investor.
+- You’ll also come across the Depository Participant-Investor agreement, which contains details such as the charges you’ll incur while holding the dematerialized account, the rules and regulations, terms and conditions, and also the duties of the broker and your rights as an investor.

 - An in-person verification to check that your details are true and valid may be completed.

 - After all the formalities are completed, you’ll receive a Beneficiary Owner Identity (BOID) or Unique Client Code (UCC) - a unique account number which will be used in all future transactions you conduct.

 Electronic demat registration (eKYC)

 As you can see the paper registration process can be cumbersome and stretch over multiple days.
-Thanks to the internet and our increasingly integrated systems, it’s a lot easier to open a demat account now.
-Follow our demat account opening procedure to better understand the entire flow of account opening.
+Thanks to the internet and our increasingly integrated systems, it’s a lot easier to open a dematerialized account now.

-- If you have soft copies of all your required documents and the Aadhaar Letter as Proof of Address for Know Your Client (KYC), you can register your demat account online.
+- If you have soft copies of all your required documents and the Aadhaar Letter as Proof of Address for Know Your Client (KYC), you can register your account online.
 Simply feed in basic details - such as the email ID and mobile number you’d like to use.
 In order to receive the OTP, make sure the given mobile number is linked to your Aadhaar Card.